Author’s:- Dr. Vidyaa Hari Lyer, Dr. Sana Farista

-Oral melanin pigmentation is caused due to endocrine distur bances, Albright syndrome, malignant melanoma, familial intestinal polyposis,6-8 antimalarial therapy, Peutz-Jeghers syndrome,9 trauma, hemochromatosis, chronic pulmonary disease, smoking,10 racial pigmentation11 to name a few.
-Melasma, a skin condition that commonly effects people with dark complexions, is characterized by patches of discolored skin on the lips and other areas of the face.
-This increase in melanin is often due to sun exposure, though pregnancy, hormonal imbalances12 and genetics are other common causes.
+Oral melanin pigmentation is caused due to endocrine disturbances, Albright syndrome, malignant melanoma, familial intestinal polyposis,6-8 antimalarial therapy, Peutz-Jeghers syndrome,9 trauma, hemochromatosis, chronic pulmonary disease, smoking,10 racial pigmentation11 to name a few.
+Melasma, a skin condition that commonly affects people with dark complexions, is characterized by patches of discolored skin on the lips and other areas of the face.
+This increase in melanin is often due to sun exposure, though pregnancy, hormonal imbalances12, and genetics are other common causes.
 Laugier-Hunziker13,14 (LH) syndrome is a rare benign condition in which hyperpigmentation of the lips and buccal mucosa occurs with no systemic associations.

 A number of previous studies have been published over the past few years enumerating the successful removal of benign cutaneous15 pigmented lesions, such as lentigines, café au lait macules’ nevi,16 nevus of Ota, and lentigo maligna17